logicalclocks/machine-learning-api/README.md

 predictions = deployment.predict(data)
 ```

+# Tutorials

-You can find more examples on how to use the library in [examples.hopsworks.ai](https://examples.hopsworks.ai).
+You can find more examples on how to use the library in our [tutorials](https://github.com/logicalclocks/hopsworks-tutorials).

 ## Documentation